Perfectroot CTF 2024

 Table of Contents

-- I downloaded the binary and examined the file type using the
+- The first thing I did was inspect the binary using the

 file